polykarposT/Tissue-Sample-Collection/README.md

     context = {'form': form, 'collection': collection}
     return render(request, 'collection/update_collection.html', context)
 ```
-The ure = ```collection/<int: collection_id>/update/```
+URL = ```collection/<int: collection_id>/update/```

 ### Delete collection function view
-Delete a collection with specific id.
+Deletes a collection with specific id.
 If you delete this function you also delete all the samples of this collection.
 ```
 def delete_collection(request, collection_id):
     collection = get_object_or_404(Collection, id=collection_id) #return collection wiht specific id of 404